positron-solutions/dslide/README.md

 -   Slide actions may further own child slides

+### Life Cycles

+Owning an object also means out-living it.
+This is important to understanding the sequence of events.
+The methods used for the lifecycle are part of dslide's [Stateful Sequence](#orgb84627e).
+Every lifecyle starts with `dslide-begin` or `dslide-end` (depending on whether we go forward or backward) and ends with `dslide-final`.

+The state of the slide out-lives the state of its slide action.
+The slide action out-lives both child slides and section actions.
+Child slides and section actions life cycles may overlap.

+The child and section actions orders can vary depending on the slide action's choices.
+There may be multiple children alive at one time.
+The children may complete after, before, or at the same time as the section actions.

+**Going forward:**

+1.  slide `dslide-begin`
+2.  slide action `dslide-begin`
+3.  section actions + child slides `dslide-begin`
+4.  section actions + child slides `dslide-final`
+5.  slide action `dslide-final`
+6.  slide `dslide-final`

+**Going backward:**

+1.  slide `dslide-end`
+2.  slide action `dslide-end`
+3.  child slides + section actions `dslide-end`
+4.  child slides + section actions `dslide-final`
+5.  slide action `dslide-final`
+6.  slide `dslide-final`

+<a id="orgb84627e"></a>

 ## Stateful Sequence

 Presentations are supposed to be linear sequences.
-However, they may require setup and teardown.
-This is the "stateful" part of a `dslide-stateful-sequence`.
+We want to traverse the sequence, performing the steps, entirely by calling `dslide-forward` and `dslide-backward`.

-If all sequences were idempotent, we would just implement `dslide-forward` and `dslide-backward`.
-The reason this was not done is because those methods would have to differentiate calls to perform setup versus attempting to make progress and counting as steps.
-It was extremely tricky, and so setup and teardown were split into three methods.
+If all sequences were idempotent, we would only implement `dslide-forward` and `dslide-backward`.
+However, sequences often require setup and teardown before carrying out a single step.
+This is the "stateful" part.

+Implementing this without explicit setup methods crammed too much behavior into `dslide-forward` and `dslide-backward` while also requiring them to decide if they were attempting to make progress or just performing setup.
+It was annoying when building actions.

-This setup and teardown can happen in both directions, so there is `dslide-begin` and `dslide-end`.
+Setup and teardown can happen in both directions, so there is `dslide-begin` and `dslide-end`.
 The latter commonly calls the former and then advances the state to the end, but some more optimal setups are possible and already in use.

 Slides may be disposed of after they no longer make progress.
-To ensure this finalization happens, the parent calls `dslide-final`.

-### Actions

-Actions live on the slide.
-They implement stateful sequence.
-There are two kinds of actions:

--   Action: A regular action usually works on the section contents.
--   Slide Action: A slide action usually will narrow to its own contents.
-It can create new slides by calling `dslide--make-slide`, where it can override them to prevent them from narrowing.
-The slide action is always called before any other action, whether going in forward or reverse.
+To allow intended cleanup to happen at the right moment, the parent calls `dslide-final`.
+This can be called at any time after `dslide-end` or `dslide-begin`.

+The return values for these methods matter!
+See [flow control](#orgd67e782).

-## Flow Control
+### Flow Control

 Decks, slides, and actions implement the `dslide-stateful-sequence` interface.
 On each call to `dslide-deck-forward` or `dslide-deck-backward`, the deck receives the first call to its `dslide-forward` method.
 First, the deck will check for any step callbacks.
-These are added with `dslide-push-step`.
-The deck delegates this to the slide.
-The slide may delegate down to an action, which may delegate to a slide.
+(These may be added with `dslide-push-step` in actions or babel blocks.)
+If there are no step callbacks, the deck delegates `dslide-forward` to the slide.
+The slide may delegate down to an action, which may then further delegate to a child slide and so on.

+The return value tells the parent if progress was made.
 In the most basic case, each delegate will try all of its actions until one returns non-nil.
-The delegate returns the first non-nill result, indicating that progress was made.
+The delegate returns the first non-nill result.
 If the delegate returns nil, it means it was unable to make progress, and so the caller will instead try its own next action.
+The deck will find a root level sibling and hydrate it using `dslide--make-slide`.
+A child action would find the next child and hydrate that.

+The moment of calling `dslide-final` can vary depending on the situation.
+If there is only one slide at a time, `dslide-final` is usually called right after the child returns nil.
+If the child is one of several, such as with `dslide-slide-action-inline`, then only after all children complete will they have their `dslide-final` called.
+If the presentation is quit early or the contents are opened, `dslide-final` is also called, possibly before all steps are complete.

 Whenever all slides and actions return nil all the way back up to the deck, it looks for a next or previous top-level heading to make into a slide.
 If none is found, it indicates that the user is at the beginning or end of the presentation.

 The deck object and slide actions frequently create new children from org headings.
 They call their `dslide-begin` or `dslide-end` methods right after that.
 If these methods don't indicate progress, the `dslide-forward` or `dslide-back` method will be called.

+<a id="org4c178a2"></a>

 ## Instantiating Slides